 - Stay Organized.
 You are the master juggler with many balls in the air: work, household chores, grocery shopping, dance practice, soccer tournaments and more.
 Keep it all together with a portable calendar.
 The Task Organizer Disc Binder fits in a handbag or laptop bag and don’t require a charger or data cloud.
 There’s no better way to encourage your child to use a school planner than to use a planner yourself.

 - Designate a Spot for School Papers.
 Keep your dining room table clear for family meals and corral school papers elsewhere.
 Use stacking letter trays to collect graded school work, fundraiser flyers and party invitations.
 Within a few days, you and your children will get into the habit of placing and sorting papers here.
-Semikolon Letter Trays in different colors are great for organizing by child.
+Leitz Letter Trays are modernized and are great for organizing.
 Wood Options Letter Trays look great in the dining room, if you just can’t break the dining room paper pile habit.

 - Create a Distraction-Free Work Area.
 With easy access to Instagram, Facebook posts, tweets, texts, playlists and video games, our children are very skilled at multitasking, but sometimes need a boost when it comes to concentrating on an assignment or test preparation.
 Set up a comfortable work area and keep supplies within reach.
 Work with your child to create a space that enhances his or her study style, and keep media to a minimum.
 Moll Desks Champion Adjustable Kids Desk and Maximo Adjustable Kids Chair are designed to grow with your child from preschool through high school.
 By creating a special place for school work, you show your child how much you value learning.